stefanradev93/BayesFlow/README.md

 ## Project Documentation

-The project documentation is available at <http://bayesflow.readthedocs.io>
+The project documentation is available at <https://bayesflow.readthedocs.io>

+## Installation

+See [INSTALL.rst](INSTALL.rst) for installation instructions.

 ## Conceptual Overview